 There are two ways to get the new plate: either you go in person and hand in your old license plate in exchange for the new one at the counter.
 Or the Road Traffic Office will send you the documents and you can exchange the plates at the relevant post office.

 If you are also moving with children, there are some things you need to consider when changing schools.
+To facilitate the change of address, follow up your mail with the post office.

 Car relocation from abroad to Switzerland